RM2020-Internal-Group-C/MiningMachine/README.md

-# MineCar
+# MiningMachine

-This is the MineCar project source code for RM2020 Internal Group C.
+This is the MiningMachine project source code for RM2020 Internal Group C.

-## Car wheels ID:
-1       2\
-3       4